Ghost Forests of Japan: Arashiyama Bamboo Grove

+Let me start with the logistics.
 This amazing grove/forest is one of the most common day trips from Kyoto as it is only thirty minutes away by a train.
-While the most special part of Arashiyama is its bamboo forest for me, the region is also a home to many temples, a lake and even a monkey park.
+While the most special part of Arashiyama is for me the bamboo forest, the region is also a home to many temples, a lake and even a monkey park.

 If you itinerary allows for it, I would recommend that you save your meal time for Kyoto and not waste a meal in Arashiyama as the dining experience in Japan is so unique that every meal time feels important for the experience it offers.

-Hear the wind ?
+Hear the wind among the bamboo trees

 There is a walking path of approximately half a kilometer in the bamboo forest.
 I recommend that you take off your ear plugs and absorb the amazing forest sounds which feel relaxing and otherworldly.
 Arashiyama has this calming effect even when it is crowded with people – and it usually is.